Research study update: Understanding the anti-D immune response

 What did we do?

-When each sample arrives, they isolate the plasma fraction and a group of cells known as peripheral blood mononuclear cells (PBMCs).
+Thirty anti-D donors provided a blood sample to send to WEHI in Melbourne for the study.
+The WEHI team, led by Professor Ian Wicks, isolate the plasma fraction and a group of cells known as peripheral blood mononuclear cells (PBMCs).
 Some parts of each sample are specially frozen and stored for later use.

 So far, our collaborators at WEHI have:

-- isolated specific cell types from the PBMCs and analysed their properties.
+• Isolated specific cell types from the PBMCs and analysed their properties.

-- collected antibodies that bind to RhD positive red cells.
+• Collected several hundred anti-D antibodies that bind to RhD positive red cells.

-- established a way to watch live cells under a microscope to observe how RhD and red cells interact with immune defence cells, and how the interaction changes when anti-D antibodies are present.
+• Established a way to watch live cells under a microscope to observe how RhD and red cells interact with immune defence cells, and how the interaction changes when anti-D antibodies are present.

 What’s happening next?

-Professor Ian Wicks and his team will continue working on the samples we’ve provided so far, and use the new tests they’ve developed to further understand how anti-D affects the immune system to prevent HDFN.
+Meanwhile, the WEHI team continue to work on the samples provided by Lifeblood, and are using the new tests they’ve developed to further understand how anti-D affects the immune system to prevent HDFN.

-We hope that the knowledge that comes from this study can improve the way HDFN is currently managed for pregnant women not just in Australia, but around the world.
+Ultimately, we hope that the knowledge that comes from this study can improve the way HDFN is currently managed for pregnant women not just in Australia, but around the world.